Norberto Gonzales

 Norberto Borja Gonzales (born April 17, 1947) is a Filipino social democratic politician who served as secretary of national defense and national security adviser under 14th President Gloria Macapagal Arroyo.
-Gonzales was a candidate in the 2022 presidential election.
+Gonzales was a candidate in the 2022 presidential election and the 2025 Senate election.

 Career

 Foundation of the PDSP

 Gonzales completed a pre-medicine course in Ateneo de Davao.
 During the second term of President Ferdinand Marcos, Gonzales joined the burgeoning anti-government protests.
 The protest movement he co-organized became the Kilusan ng mga Demokratikong Sosyalista ng Pilipinas, which later became the Partido Demokratiko Sosyalista ng Pilipinas (PDSP).
 The PDSP worked together with the Moro National Liberation Front (MNLF) to help overthrow Marcos.
 Once Marcos was ousted, his successor Corazon Aquino appointed him as a negotiator to the MNLF.
 Two years later, a peace agreement was signed between the government and the MNLF.
 A decade later.
 Gonzales was appointed presidential adviser for special concerns and presidential chief of staff by President Gloria Macapagal Arroyo.